rimutaka/empirical/README.md

 ```

 The snippet above depends on some functions provided by `lazy_static` and that's where most of the magic happens.

 I distilled it to a simpler version that does not have `lazy_static` as a dependency at all.

-Skim through this snippet (explanations follow after):
+Skim through it and go to the explanations that follow:

 ```rust
 struct Lazy<T: Sync>(Cell<Option<T>>, Once);